Child abuse, including Shaken Baby Syndrome (SBS), is preventable. Download materials from this site and share with parents and caregivers.

 - For information about community events, parenting workshops or classes with Children's Hospital Colorado visit our calendar of events.

-- Encourage them to watch this educational video on how to prevent Shaken Baby Syndrome:
+- Encourage them to watch one of these educational videos on how to prevent Shaken Baby Syndrome:

 As a healthcare provider, take the time to review information about crying and SBS with your families.
 Emphasize the key messages and help families make a plan for when they get frustrated with their babies crying.
 Do this before the peak period of crying starts!
 Help parents understand that shaking a baby can lead to serious injury or death.
 Walk them through the reality of SBS .